Anne Heche: Family

 In 2009, Heche told The New York Times:

 My mother had a very tragic life.
 Three of her five children are dead, and her husband is dead.
 That she is attempting to change gay people into straight people is, in my opinion, a way to keep the pain of the truth out.
 People wonder why I am so forthcoming with the truths that have happened in my life, and it's because the lies that I have been surrounded with and the denial that I was raised in, for better or worse, bore a child of truth and love.
 My mother preaches to this day the opposite of that core of my life.
 It is no mistake that she still stands up against love.
 And one wonders why I'm not rushing to have her meet my children.

 In 2011, Heche told The Daily Telegraph that she had reconciled with her remaining sister Abigail, but doubted she would be able to repair her relationship with her mother.

-Elliot and Natalie Bergman, of the band Wild Belle, are Heche's nephew and niece.
+Elliot Bergman and Natalie Bergman, of the band Wild Belle, are Heche's nephew and niece.
 In 2017, she said that their album Dreamland was her favorite album and described herself as a "proud aunt".